 - Mail: FEMA National Processing Service Center, P.O.
 Box 10055, Hyattsville, MD 20782-8055

-Those who submit an appeal will receive a decision letter within 90 days of FEMA's receipt of your appeal.
+Once you submit your appeal you will receive a decision letter within 90 days of FEMA's receipt of your appeal request.

-Those who need help understanding their letter can call the FEMA Helpline at 800-621-3362 (TTY 800-462-7585).
-Those who use a relay service such as a videophone, InnoCaption or CapTel should update FEMA with their assigned number for that service.
-They should also be aware that phone calls from FEMA may come from an unidentified number.
+If you need help understanding your letter, please call the FEMA Helpline at 800-621-3362 (TTY 800-462-7585).
+If you use a relay service such as a videophone, InnoCaption or CapTel you should update FEMA with your assigned number for that service.
+Be aware that phone calls from FEMA may come from an unidentified number.
 Multilingual operators are available at the Helpline.
-(Press 2 for Spanish.)
-Lines are open from 7 a.m. to 10 p.m. daily.
+Lines are open from 6 a.m. to 10 p.m.
+Central Time, daily.